f-i/Spherical_Path_Comparison/data/README.txt

 original VGPs for the mean poles with N>25.

-All the data in the "0.result_tables" subfolder contain the following 12 columns:
+All the difference-result data in the "0.result_tables" subfolder contain the following 12 columns:
 00_no	01_tstop	10_spa_pol_dif	11_spa_pol_tes	20_ang_seg_dif	21_ang_seg_tes	30_len_seg_dif	31_len_seg_tes	22_course_seg1	22_course_seg1	22_course_seg1	22_course_seg1
 What they are:
 	00_no:			index / order number
 	01_tstop:		pole age